Raphire/Win11Debloat/README.md

     - Microsoft.RemoteDesktop*
     - Windows.DevHome*

-    * Can be removed in custom mode or by running the script with the relevant parameter.
+    * Can be removed by running the script with the relevant parameter.
 (See advanced method)
   </blockquote>
 </details>